cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 # Channel Upgradability Finite State Machines

-This document is an attempt to abstract the [channel upgradability specs](https://github.com/cosmos/ibc/blob/main/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md) into finite state machines (FMS).
+This document is an attempt to abstract the [channel upgradability specs](https://github.com/cosmos/ibc/blob/main/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md) into finite state machines (FSMs).

 # Channel Upgradability Protocol
 According to the [specs](https://github.com/cosmos/ibc/blob/main/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md#upgrade-handshake), we can model the channel upgradability protocol with 2 main flow namely, `UpgradeOk` and `UpgradeNotOk`. `UpgradeOk` can be expanded in 2 subflows namely `UpgradeOkCrossingHello` and `UpgradeOkNotCrossingHello`. `UpgradeNotOk` can be further expanded in 3 subflows namely `UpgradeCanceled`,`UpgradeExpired`, `UpgradeStaled`.